ddev/ddev/docs/content/developers/building-contributing.md

 Verify the replacement worked by running `ddev -v`.
 The output should be something like `ddev version v1.19.1-42-g5334d3c1`, instead of the regular `ddev version v1.19.1`.

 !!!tip "macOS and Unsigned Binaries"
-    macOS doesn’t like these these downloaded binaries, so you’ll need to bypass the automatic quarantine to use them:
+    macOS doesn’t like these downloaded binaries, so you’ll need to bypass the automatic quarantine to use them:

     ```
     xattr -r -d com.apple.quarantine /usr/local/bin/ddev